kubermatic-labs/kkp-using-argocd/README.md

 1. Now we can create user-clusters on this master-seed cluster

 #### Installation of dedicated KKP seed
-> Note: You can follow these steps only if you have a KKP EE license with you.
+> **Note:** You can follow these steps only if you have a KKP EE license with you.
 With KKP CE licence, you can only work with one seed (which is master-seed combo above)

-We follow simlar procedure as master-seed combo but with slightly different commands.
+We follow similar procedure as master-seed combo but with slightly different commands.

 1. Install ArgoCD and all the ArgoCD Apps
     ```shell